 WOLA and our Central America partners have developed a series of indicators to assess the progress in Central America in eight key areas.
 That progress will reflect both the commitment of Central American governments and the effectiveness of international assistance.
 The indicators include a combination of quantitative data and qualitative analysis in order to gain a more in-depth understanding of the changes taking place in each country.
 Data sources include official documents and statistics, surveys, interviews, and reviews of existing laws and regulations that will be systematically compiled.
 WOLA and our partners developed these indicators in a months-long process that included review of international standards, consultation with experts, and consensus among all partners about the key issues to address.

-Our goal is to provide an instrument that can help identify the areas of progress and shortfalls of the policies and strategies being implemented on the ground in a form that is useful for policymakers, donors, academics, and the public.
+Our goal is to provide an instrument that can help identify the areas of progress and opportunities for improvement for the policies and strategies being implemented on the ground, in a form that is useful for policymakers, donors, academics, and the public.
 At the same time, we hope to provide analysis that can contribute to the evaluation of trends over time both within and between the countries of the Northern Triangle.

 Indicators of Progress

 STRENGTHENING THE CAPACITY AND INDEPENDENCE OF JUSTICE SYSTEMS

 - Capacity of the Justice System: Number of criminal justice officials, geographical coverage, workload, effectiveness, and public trust.

 - Internal Independence: Existence and implementation of a public, merit-based selection process free from external influence, a results-based evaluation system, and an effective disciplinary system.

 - External Independence: Size of budget allocated for the judicial sector and implementation of national and international protection measures for justice officials.

 - Budget and Spending Transparency: Access to public information on budget allocations and spending on security, justice, and defense.